danort92/Store-Management-Software/README.md

 ## Programming with Python

-This program represents a software for a shop management.
-Its characteristics are the folling:
+Creation of a software for the management of a shop of vegan products.
+The software has the following features:

+* _Registration of new products, with name, quantity, sale price and purchase price;_
+* _List of all the products contained in the stock;_
+* _Record of the sales made;_
+* _Visualization of gross and net profits._